Driving Offences — Expert Legal Defence

 Drink driving — formally charged under section 5 of the Road Traffic Act 1988 — means driving or attempting to drive a motor vehicle on a road or public place with alcohol above the prescribed limit in your breath, blood, or urine.

-A related offence under section 4 RTA covers driving whilst impaired by alcohol, even if you are technically under the limit.
-Being "in charge" of a vehicle while over the limit is also an offence, though it carries lesser penalties.
+A related offence under section 4 RTA covers driving whilst impaired by alcohol, even if you are technically under the legal limit.
+Being in charge of a vehicle while over the limit is also an offence, though it carries lesser penalties.

 Drink driving is a criminal offence.
 A conviction results in a criminal record that remains on your driving licence for 11 years and can affect employment, professional licences, and travel to certain countries.

 Even a first conviction carries a mandatory driving ban of at least 12 months.
-Early specialist legal advice from drink driving lawyers is essential.
+Early specialist legal advice from our expert legal defence team is essential to protect your rights and explore all available options.

 Penalties on Conviction